kiariendegwa/deep-reinforcement-learning-1/p2_continuous-control/Report.md

     Stitches together all the moving parts and initiates the Agents training.

 # Unique model architecture details
-The DDPG Actor-critic model has the following unique architectural
+The DDPG Actor-critic model has the following unique adventageous designs
 ## 1. Experience Replay
 Each trajectory (s_t, a_t, r_t, s_t+1) gotten from interaction with the agent's environment is stored in a replay buffer.
 These transitions are then sampled from randomly during gradient updates of the DQN agent.